-When the stopper inside a bathtub has given up the ghost, a temporary fix can work until you're able to repair or replace the old stopper.
-A simple inexpensive vinyl or plastic round stopper, available at grocery and home improvement stores, covers the drain to keep water in a bathtub when the stopper doesn't work.
+When a bathtub drain stopper has given up the ghost, a temporary fix can work until you're able to repair or replace the old stopper.
+A simple inexpensive vinyl or plastic round stopper, available at grocery and home improvement stores, covers the bathtub drain to keep water in a bathtub when the stopper doesn't work.
 But if you can't get to the store right away, temporary fixes can also work when you need to know how to plug a bathtub drain.
-For an emergency solution, create a makeshift drain stopper from items you may already have on hand.
+For an emergency temporary solution, create a DIY tub stopper from items you may already have on hand.

 When the gasket has failed on your pop-up drain and no longer acts as a seal to keep water in the tub, plumber's putty offers a temporary fix until you can replace the gasket.
 Plumbers use this putty in drains and other fittings to prevent leaks.

 Roll a bit of putty between your hands into a snakelike shape long enough to encircle the drain.
 Lift up the pop-up drain and cover the leaky gasket with the putty, closing the drain on the putty.
 This is a one-time fix, as you'll need to remove the putty when you drain the tub.

 A washcloth is the perfect item for a DIY bath plug.
 Tuck a flat washcloth into a plastic bag.
 Squeeze or suck most of the air from the bag, sealing the ends if it's a sandwich or storage bag, tying the ends in a knot or using a cable tie to seal the washcloth in the bag.
 Roll or fold the washcloth-in-a-bag so it fits into the bathtub drain hole, insert it (much of the washcloth should be sticking out of the drain) and turn the water on.
 You may have to hold the bag and washcloth in the drain until enough water is in the tub to keep them in place.